Sacrament of Baptism for Children

 For Catholics, the Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants or adults, Baptism is the Church's way of celebrating and enacting the embrace of God.

 Infants: Newborn children of at least one Catholic parent should be baptized as Catholics shortly after birth.
 Parishioners with newborns should complete a Baptismal Preparation Form (available online or hard copy) and call Fr.
-Baer at the Parish Office to schedule a preparation class.
+Plummer at the Parish Office to schedule a preparation class.
 Baptisms are typically done on Saturday mornings or Sunday afternoons in the Main Church Baptistry.
 Baptisms typically do not take place in Lent.

 Children younger than 7: are baptized "as infants."
 See above.